ta-oliver/infertrade/infertrade/Install Windows.md

  ```
  pip list
  ```
-- Run tests using pytest in infertrade-main/tests directory.
+- Run tests using Pytest.
+Navigate to infertrade-main/tests directory in Command prompt and enter following command.
+Replace `test_filename` with the correct filename.
  ```
  pytest test_filename.py
  ```